kofiol/kofiol/README.md

 ## Who i am?
 **I am 13 and I am a self-taught programmer and a Linux enthusiast.**

+**My personal website:** http://kofiol.xyz **(there is nothing yet)**

 ## Which programming languages I know or learning?

 ### Python:
 *My first language.
 I can make Discord/Telegram bots, some simple backend/database related stuff, HTTP and API requests, and 2D games*
 ### JavaScript ( + HTML and CSS)
-*I mastered HTML and CSS in the last few month, and JavaScript is the language I am learning actively right now.*
+*I mastered HTML and CSS in the last few month, and JavaScript is the language I am learning actively right now.
+I can already make some basic web animations, games and simulations (one of which you can already check on my page)*

 I am planning to learn **Golang** and **C++** or **C#** in the future.